ayheong/personal-finance-app/README.md

 A full-stack web app that converts raw bank and credit card statements into categorized expenses and budget insights.
 Built with Flask + MongoDB, integrates a fine-tuned BERT model with regex rules for transaction classification.
 Currently only supports CSVs downloaded from Wells Fargo, Chase and AMEX (credit only for AMEX).
+(WIP)

 ---